 After publishing, you’ll see a form shortcode that can be used to add the edit profile form to any page you’d like.
 You can use to show only certain fields/information under the user profile, as well as control which fields the users can modify and which remain unchanged.

 Drag and drop to reorder User Profile Fields

 One of the neat features on offer with Profile Builder Pro is that you can simply drag and drop form fields into place to reorder them.
 This lets you change the default order of how form fields appear on the front-end.

 For example, let’s say the registration form asks users to enter their username before their first name and last name.

-You can simply drag and drop the username form field so that it appears after the first name and last name fields.
+You can simply drag the username form field from the “#” column and move it down so that it appears after the first name and last name fields.

 Add Email Confirmation for User Registration

 The Profile Builder Pro plugin also lets you set up email confirmation for new user registrations.
 This is great for making sure people sign up with their real email addresses.
 It also helps you protect against bots and spam accounts.

 To enable the email confirmation feature, head over to Profile Builder → Settings from the admin panel.
 Next, click on the General Settings tab.
 From here, change the “Email Confirmation” Activated option to Yes using the dropdown.

 Once that’s done, choose an account page to redirect registrants to once they’ve confirmed their email account.